vinayaks372/Spell-Analyzer/README.md

 # Spell-Analyzer
-Trie data structure based program that detects the word spelled incorrect or not and suggest nearest correct word - Trie, Linked list, C language.
+This is my Data Structures Project

+Spell Analyzer is a software program that corrects spelling errors in word processing, email and online discussions.
+Spell Analyzer identifies and corrects misspelled words.
+It also allows you to search a document yourself for words you know you've misspelled.

+Trie, Hash, C language.